Ironwood Pharmaceuticals Inc Annual Shareholders Meeting Transcr

 Operator

-Ladies and gentlemen, thank you for standing by.
-And welcome to the Ironwood Pharmaceuticals, Inc. Annual Meeting.
-(Operator Instructions)

-I would now like to hand the conference over to Ms. Julie McHugh.
-Thank you.
-Please go ahead, ma'am.
+Good morning, and welcome to the Ironwood Pharmaceuticals Inc. Virtual Stockholder Meeting.
+I would now like to present our first speaker, Julie McHugh, Chair of the Board of Directors.

-Julie H. McHugh - Ironwood Pharmaceuticals, Inc. - Independent Chairman of the Board
+Julie H. McHugh - Ironwood Pharmaceuticals, Inc. - Executive Chairman of the Board

 Ironwood Pharmaceuticals Inc Annual Shareholders Meeting Transcript